 I would like to introduce you to my new series of Magnificent Creations.
 These are handmade chocolates I am making in small quantities from rare beans or exceptional ingredients that I have found on my travels.
 They really are the chocolates of my dreams.
-From now on I will make new Magnificent Creations every month to put in my Monthly Chocolate Tasting Boxes.
+I only sell them on my website in my Chocolate Tasting Boxes, they are not in any shops.

 I don’t know about you, but there is nowhere in the world I find more inspirational for food than Japan.
 It’s their astonishing palate of ingredients and obsessive perfectionism.
 So when I came to make my first special edition chocolates that’s where my mind immediately took me.

-You can find these Japanese Creations in The Discovery Tasting Box, and they will always be in the first Monthly Subscription Box, whenever you start your subscription because they are simply too good to miss!
-The only other way to try them is to join my Chocolate Lovers’ List and every few months we will send out a link to a hidden page on the website where you can buy them individually.
+You can find these Japanese Creations in The Discovery Tasting Boxes.
+The only other way to try them is to Join my Chocolate Lovers’ List and every few months we will send out a link to a hidden page on the website where you can buy them individually.
 We only have very limited numbers so not everyone can have them.
 You will have to have the link!

 I started by making both Dark and White Yuzu chocolates.
 Yuzu is a citrus fruit unlike any other, more aromatic and floral, almost other worldly.
 In the white chocolate I took the sugar right down to just over 20% because the flavour is so delicate I didn’t want to drown it.
 20% is really low when you think a 70% dark chocolate has 30%.
 In the dark chocolate I paired it with the Baracoan bean that has natural honey notes.
 This is a match made in heaven.
 The two chocolates are very different and equally delicious depending on the kind of chocolate you prefer.